JetSetIlly/Gopher2600-Blog/content/posts/the-ntsc-colour-problem/index.md

 Also note that it is now hue-14 which is on the orange-green boundary, which matches the description of hue-14 in the TIA\_1A document but not JAN.

 The complication now is the differing descriptions for hue-1 and hue-15 in the TIA\_1A document.
-If the positions of the hues are exactly the same then surely the desciptions should be too.
+If the positions of the hues are exactly the same then surely the descriptions should be too.

 We need further help.
 What other historical information is there to help us discern what the correct phase is?